 #2 Do you remember it?
 Memorable domain names are considerably easier to remember if they are short, punchy, and concise.
 Conversely, visitors could forget the domain name if it is excessively long, unreadable, or spelled in an unusual way.

 #3 Does it have a catchy ring to it?
 If you seek a domain name that glides off the tongue, describes what you (or your organization) do, and sticks in mind, you should choose one with an identifiable pattern.
-Unfortunately, searching for a suitable domain name can be challenging because more than 200 million active domain names are currently listed globally.
+Unfortunately, searching for a suitable domain name can be challenging because more than 200 million active domain names are listed globally.
 Don’t give up, though.

 Step #3: Create a Website and Start Designing